Gary Pearce: Democrats must defuse “Defund the Police”

 Democrats don’t have to fall into this trap.

 One key to former Gov. Jim Hunt’s victories in 1976, 1980, 1992 and 1996 was that he took strong stands on fighting crime.
-Governors Mike Easley and Roy Cooper earned crime-fighting credentials as Attorneys General.
-Easley had been a prosecutor and District Attorney; a drug kingpin once threatened to kill him.
+Govs.
+Mike Easley and Roy Cooper earned crime-fighting credentials as attorneys general.
+Easley had been a prosecutor and district attorney; a drug kingpin once threatened to kill him.

 Bill Clinton ran in 1992 as a “new kind of Democrat” — meaning, in part, not soft on crime like the hapless Dukakis.
 In 1994, President Clinton supported a tough law that was blamed for causing mass incarceration.